kos-v-kos/Battleship/README.md

      - `X` for hits
      - `O` for misses
      - ` ` (space) for untried cells
-   - You'll receive notifications when you sink a ship
+   - You'll receive notifications when you sink a ship, including the ship size
    - The game ends when all ships are sunk

-## Design Decisions
+## Object-Oriented Design

-### Architecture
-- **Modular Code**: The game is structured with clear separation of concerns into functions
-- **State Management**: The game state is maintained in a clear, consistent manner
+The game is built using a clean, object-oriented architecture with three main classes:

-### Key Components
-1. **Game Board**:
+### 1. `Ship` Class
+- Manages individual ship state and behavior
+- Tracks ship position, hits, and sinking status
+- Provides methods for checking if a ship is at specific coordinates

+### 2. `Board` Class
-   - 10x10 grid implemented as a 2D list
+- Manages the 10x10 game grid
-   - Ships are placed randomly with proper spacing
+- Handles ship placement with proper spacing
-   - Visual representation adapts to show/hide ships based on context

-2. **Ship Management**:
-   - Ships are stored as dictionaries containing their cells, hit status, and size
-   - Ships can be placed horizontally or vertically
-   - Automatic detection of ship sinking
+- Tracks hits, misses, and game state
+- Provides methods for displaying the board

-3. **Input/Output**:
+### 3. `Game` Class
-   - Simple command-line interface
+- Manages the overall game flow
+- Handles player input and turn management
+- Tracks game statistics and win conditions
-   - Clear visual feedback
+- Provides feedback and game state information
-   - Helpful error messages for invalid inputs

-### Algorithms
+### Key Algorithms
-- **Ship Placement**: Uses a recursive algorithm to ensure ships don't touch each other
+- **Ship Placement**: Random placement with collision detection
-- **Hit Detection**: Efficiently checks and updates ship status
+- **Hit Detection**: Efficient coordinate checking against ship positions
 - **Sinking Detection**: Tracks hits to determine when a ship is fully sunk
+- **Input Validation**: Ensures valid moves and provides helpful error messages

 ## Future Enhancements